Frequently Asked Questions

 However, the Office of Inspector General does not disclose the identity of the denunciator without his or her consent.

 Every company has the right to contract with the City.

-However, some companies lose this privilege if they are listed in one of the following registers:
+However, some companies or individuals lose this privilege if they are listed in one of the following registers:

 Because each investigation is unique, it is not possible to answer this question accurately.
 It depends on the nature and accuracy of the denunciation, the problem reported, the number of witnesses to be met or the number of documents to be analyzed.